 Corn is one of the most widely consumed cereal grains around the world.
 Products that are made from wet or dry milled corn include breakfast cereals, snacks, tortillas, grits, cornmeal, and many other foods.

 Whole-grain corn is rich in fiber and many vitamins, minerals, and antioxidants.
 It is also naturally gluten-free.
 Studies have found that eating corn and popcorn may promote gut health and prevent digestive diseases.
+Research published in August 2024 found that simply swapping in foods made from refined corn flour and corn bran can lower LDL cholesterol.
+Earlier research indicated that corn-based foods are good dietary sources of bioaccessible carotenoids, which have been associated with a reduced risk of several chronic diseases including cancer, cardiovascular disorder, and impaired vision.

 Consumer Food Safety